kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The controller discovers or creates `Workload` and `PodGroup` as follows:

-1. If the Job carries an `OwnerReference` to a parent controller that manages the `Workload` (i.e., a higher-level controller such as `JobSet` that compiles and owns the workload tree), skip `Workload`/`PodGroup` creation entirely since the parent owns them.
-The controller still discovers any existing objects and uses them when creating pods.
+1. If the Job carries an `OwnerReference` to a parent controller that owns the `Workload` (i.e., `JobSet`), the Job controller does not create a `Workload` (skip step 3 and step 4).
+It then branches on whether the parent delegates `PodGroup` management, detected via the `scheduling.k8s.io/podgroup-template` annotation on the Job:
+   - **Annotation present (PodGroup delegated):** the parent owns the `Workload` but expects the Job to manage its own runtime `PodGroup`.
+Proceed to step 5, creating the `PodGroup` mapped to the parent's named `PodGroupTemplate` (annotation value) and attaching it to the parent instance named by `scheduling.k8s.io/parent-composite-podgroup`.
+The `PodGroup` gets a controller `ownerReference` to the Job.
+   - **Annotation absent (both delegated):** the parent owns both the `Workload` and the `PodGroup`.
+     The Job controller skips creation entirely, discovers any existing objects, and uses them when creating pods.
 2. If the Job already has pods (active or terminal pods owned by this Job), skip creation and only discover existing objects.
 3. Look up existing `Workload`(s) in the Job's namespace whose `spec.controllerRef` points to this